 Typically, a Commercial General Liability insurance policy dictates you notify your insurer of an occurrence that may result in a claim as soon as possible.
 And this is regardless of whether a third party has already filed a lawsuit against you or not.

-By notifying your insurance provider of an occurrence or a liability claim within a reasonable period, they can often settle the claim and prevent a costly lawsuit.
-Whereas, late notice on your part could be considered a breach of the insurance contract, which could be grounds for denying the claim.
+Notify your insurance provider of an occurrence or a liability claim within a reasonable period.
+Then they can often settle the claim and prevent a costly lawsuit.
+Whereas, late notice on your part could be considered a breach of the insurance contract.
+This could be grounds for denying the claim.

 Claims made or occurrences that happened outside the policy period

 Your policy period refers to the time between the exact dates and hours your coverage began and ended.
-The policy period determines whether your insurer will cover or deny a claim and depends on your type of contractor liability insurance policy.
+The policy period determines whether your insurer will cover or deny a claim.
+It depends on your type of contractor liability insurance policy.
 Your options are:

 It provides coverage for property damage or injuries resulting from incidents within the policy period, regardless of when the claim was filed.
 Let’s say a client sues your business in 2020 for an injury they suffered in 2015.
 If you had an occurrence policy when the incident occurred, then the claim will be covered.